EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    The settings to plot the apparent FRET efficiency of the dynamic category

 With the mentioned settings the histogram of apparent FRET efficiency appears like the left panel of :numref:`apparent FRET`.
 You can see the two FRET populations as we expected for the dynamic DNA origami sample.
 Then for fitting the result, we set the *Fit Method* to *Gauss2*, and then clicked on *Fit Plot*.
-The fitteing result is shown on the right side of :numref:`apparent FRET`.
+The fitting result is shown on the right side of :numref:`apparent FRET`.
 You get all the fitting values as a box attached to the histogram.

 .. figure:: ./../../figures/examples/PA22_app_FRET.png
    :width: 600